 The state benefits because a structured settlement makes it less likely that the injured employee will rapidly spend their entire workers’ compensation award and run out of money.
 Without the settlement funds, the injured employee would have to turn to Medicare, Medicaid or other public aid to cover health-care and living expenses.

 A structured settlement can also be used to fund a Workers’ Compensation Medicare Set-Aside (MSA) account, where the employer is responsible for the cost of the primary medical treatment for the claimant, and Medicare is the secondary payer.
-Some ideal cases taking the MSA approach include instances where:

 If you are a medicare beneficiary and you are considering a structured settlement, you should have the Centers for Medicare and Medicaid Services (CMMS) review the settlement before your case is closed.
 A CMMS review will ensure your settlement accounts for Medicare-covered expenses.
 This is typically achieved by opening a MSA account.

 A CMMS review will make your settlement compliant with Medicare laws, and it will also ensure Medicare will cover your expenses if your medical condition changes unexpectedly and you no longer have enough funds in your MSA.

 - National Structured Settlements Trade Association.
 (2013, April 22).
 Structured Settlements Enable the Newly Injured to Live with Dignity, Independence, and Freedom from Reliance on Government.
 Retrieved from http://waysandmeans.house.gov/UploadedFiles/National_Structured_Settlements_Trade_Association_and_American_Association_of_People_with_Disabilities.pdf